 Centennial Airport—then Arapahoe County Airport—opened on Saturday, May 12, 1968 when Arapahoe County was nothing more than an open prairie.
 Since then, what started as a reliever airport for Stapleton has now grown into one of the biggest economic engines in Colorado.

-Home to three award-winning FBOs, and five flight training centers, Centennial Airport is one of busiest general aviation airports in the nation.
+Home to three award-winning full-service FBOs, one helicopter-only FBO and five flight training centers, Centennial Airport is one of busiest general aviation airports in the nation.

 While we do not have scheduled commercial airline serves, our operations numbers can—and do—rival some of the more recognizable airports across the country.

 But we understand we are still part of a growing community and through programs like the Centennial Airport Community Noise Roundtable we work together with our surrounding neighborhoods to find a workable balance between the needs of the community and the needs of the airport.

 Residents may report noise concerns in two ways:

 Want a more active role?
 Join the Centennial Airport Community Noise Roundtable.
 They meet the first Wednesday of each month.
 Visit this link to learn more: http://centennialairportnoise.com/

 Centennial Airport is an exciting place to do business.
 Whether you're connecting people, places or product, we're the place where business, literally, takes off.
 One of the nation's premier business airports, Centennial is located in the heart of the Denver Tech Center, surrounded by 23 business parks and 6,000 businesses that produce more than 27 percent of the state's GDP.